 President

-James A. Lenker, PhD, OTR/L, ATP is an Associate Professor in the Rehabilitation Science Department, and the Program Director for the Advanced Graduate Certificate Program in Assistive & Rehabilitation Technology.
+James A. Lenker, PhD, OTR/L,is an Associate Professor in the Rehabilitation Science Department at the University at Buffalo, and the Program Director for the Advanced Graduate Certificate Program in Assistive & Rehabilitation Technology.
 Lenker earned his PhD in Industrial Engineering, with an emphasis in the area of Human Factors.

 President-Elect